- What happens next

 - Dental Negligence

-The Clinical Negligence Team has considerable experience and expertise with Erb's Palsy cases and can advise if you feel there may be a claim to investigate.
+The Clinical Negligence Team has significant experience in dealing with cases of negligent hospital treatment and can advise whether there may be a claim for negligence in your particular circumstances.

 When might I have a claim?